 Minne Fry: A Retrospective

 This coming March, we are delighted to welcome Minne Fry to the Coningsby Gallery for ‘Minne Fry: A Retrospective’.
-The exhibition will present a range of oil paintings, watercolours and etchings spanning Fry’s impressive and varied career, and will be on display from 19 - 24 March 2018.
+The exhibition, curated by Sharon Newton, will present a range of oil paintings, watercolours and etchings spanning Fry’s impressive and varied career, and will be on display from 19 - 24 March 2018.

 Nature has always been and remains an important point of departure for Fry’s work.
 She is perhaps best known for her semi-abstract landscapes, which form emotional responses to elements of the natural world that resonate with her – skies, woods, mountains, winter trees.
 This non-representational interpretation eschews literal depiction and thus literal perspectives of landscape, favouring instead what the poet Gerard Manley Hopkins referred to as ‘inscapes’.